CyberNautical/Scaling-AI-from-PoC-to-MVP-A-Blueprint-for-MVP-RAG-Based-LLM-Systems/README.md

 ## 3. Feature Store
 - **Data Preparation for RAG and LLM**: Our Feature Store is structured to accommodate both non-embedded (cleaned) and embedded (chunked) data snapshots.
 This strategic storage supports diverse uses, from prompt and answer generation for training to RAG implementation, facilitating seamless transitions between different stages of data processing and utilization.
 - **Schema-Driven Data Management**: The architecture of our Feature Store is designed to adapt to various data source types, guiding how data is chunked, embedded, and subsequently loaded into the Vector Database (AI Search).
 This flexibility ensures optimal data representation for our retrieval-augmented generation tasks and LLM fine-tuning (once you are post-MVP, really consider fine-tuning).
+- **Version Control and Data Consistency**: Maintaining version control within the Feature Store was critical for ensuring data integrity over time.
+We implement rigorous protocols to track changes and manage data versions, which helps in preventing data drift.

 ## 4 & 5.
 Training and Inference Pipelines
 - **Holistic Evaluation with Large LLMs**: Incorporating the largest available LLM for automated evaluations proved invaluable, offering comprehensive insights at negligible additional costs.
 This strategy significantly contributed to the quality and efficacy of our model assessments.